aswinsegu/usergrid-swift/README.md

 }
 ```

-### authFallback
+### authMode

-Auth-fallback defines what the client should do when a user token is not present.
+Auth-mode is used to determine what the `UsergridClient` will use for authorization.

+By default, `Usergrid.authMode` is set to `.User`, whereby If a non-expired `UsergridUserAuth` exists in `UsergridClient.currentUser`, this token is used to authenticate all API calls.

-By default, `Usergrid.authFallback` is set to `.None`, whereby when a token is *not* present, an API call will be performed unauthenticated.
+If instead `Usergrid.authMode` is set to `.None`, whereby when a token is *not* present, an API call will be performed unauthenticated.

-If instead `Usergrid.authFallback` is set to `.App`, the API call will instead be performed using client credentials, _if_ they're available (i.e. `authenticateApp()` was performed at some point).
+If instead `Usergrid.authMode` is set to `.App`, the API call will instead be performed using client credentials, _if_ they're available (i.e. `authenticateApp()` was performed at some point).

 ### usingAuth()